PET imaging of fatty acid metabolism

 Liver and adipose tissue are the main lipogenic tissues.
 The FAs synthesized in adipose tissue are stored locally as triacylglycerol.
 FAs synthesized in the liver are mainly transported to other tissues in lipoproteins (VLDL).

 FAs are synthesized from cytoplasmic acetyl-CoA, which is produced from pyruvate in mitochondria, transported from mitochondria as citrate, and converted back to acetyl-CoA.
-Acetyl-CoA carboxylase 1 converts acetyl-CoA to malonyl-CoA, and fatty acid synthase complex adds repeatedly malonyl-CoA to acetyl-CoA or acylCoA, consuming NADH and releasing CO2 in each step.
+Plasma membrane citrate transporter can transport citrate from plasma for FA synthesis, especially in the liver and brain, and in some tumours.
+Acetyl-CoA carboxylase 1 converts acetyl-CoA to malonyl-CoA, and fatty acid synthase (FASN) complex adds repeatedly malonyl-CoA to acetyl-CoA or acylCoA, consuming NADH and releasing CO2 in each step.
 Phospholipids are synthesized in endoplasmic reticulum from FAs in most cells.
-Fatty acid synthase expression is increased in many tumours, and can be assessed using [1-11C]acetate (Vāvere et al., 2008).
+Fatty acid synthase expression is increased in many tumours, and can be assessed using [1-11C]acetate (Vāvere et al., 2008) and 2-[18F]fluoropropionic acid ([18F]FPA) (Zhao et al., 2019; Zhang et al., 2019 and 2021).

 Fatty acids are transported to tissues either as triacylglycerol (TGA) in lipoproteins or as albumin-bound "free" fatty acids.
 ACSs convert fatty acids to acyl-CoAs in the outer mitochondrial membrane, and a transport system (CPT1, CACT, and CPT2) on the inner mitochondrial membrane transports acyl-CoA into the mitochondria, with CPT1 (carnitine palmitoyl transferase 1) as the rate-limiting and tightly regulated step.
 Acyl-CoA is shortened by two carbons at a time, producing NADH and FADH2 for the electron transport chain, and acetyl-CoA, which may be further degraded to water and CO2 in the tricarboxylic acid cycle.
 Muscle cells oxidise fatty acids completely, but hepatocytes typically uses acetyl-CoA in synthesis of other substrates, such as ketone bodies.